 Pregnancy causes your body to change in all sorts of ways.
 When you look in the mirror, you might start to notice subtle changes in areas you weren't quite as prepared for.
-Alongside other physical pregnancy side effects like morning sickness and stretch marks, your areola (skin around your nipples) may suddenly appear darker.
+Alongside other physical pregnancy side effects like morning sickness and stretch marks, your areola (the skin around your nipples) may suddenly appear darker.

 To put your mind at ease, here's everything you need to know about darker nipples during pregnancy - whether they are common, what causes them, will they fade and is there anything you can do about it?